 As we move to the second quarter of 2021, experts and enthusiasts have already started pondering over the data and analytics trends that are expected to take the center stage, going forward.
-The following is a list of top trends which will dominate the market this year.

 1. Edge Data and Analytics Will Become Mainstream